 Come explore He Tohu

-See He Whakaputanga in person, along with Te Tiriti and the Women’s Suffrage Petition.
+See the original He Whakaputanga, Te Tiriti and the Women’s Suffrage Petition.

 Explore the stories of He Whakaputanga, and get to know the people who signed the document.